Learning Outcomes

 This article has covered the following key knowledge points:

-• Tracing is the process used to identify trust property or its proceeds through various transactions.
+- Tracing is the process used to identify trust property or its proceeds through various transactions; it is not a remedy but a gateway to proprietary relief.

-• The lowest intermediate balance rule limits claims against mixed bank accounts.
+- The lowest intermediate balance rule limits claims against mixed bank accounts; later personal deposits do not replenish the trust’s claim unless clearly intended to restore it.

-• Where funds from two trusts or a trust and an innocent volunteer are mixed, the default rule is FIFO (Clayton's Case), but courts may order proportionate sharing if FIFO is unjust.
+- Where funds from two trusts or a trust and an innocent volunteer are mixed, the default rule is FIFO (Clayton's Case), but courts frequently order proportionate sharing if FIFO is unjust (Barlow Clowes).

-• Proprietary claims can be defeated by defences such as the bona fide purchaser for value without notice, dissipation of the asset, the claim producing an inequitable result, or laches.
+- Proprietary claims can be defeated by defences such as the bona fide purchaser for value without notice, dissipation of the asset, the claim producing an inequitable result (change of position), or laches.

 Key Terms and Concepts